iondis/bitright/README.md

 # Takeaways
 - DRM is a hard problem.
 There is no straight forward way to solving it.
 - While blockchains might be an approach to digital intellectual property identification and protection, it may not be the best approach due to its many limitations.
 - Digital media comparison is a tricky and subjective field.
-A lot more research and innovation are required to achieve BitRight's vision.
+A lot more research and innovation are required to achieve SineoPlatform's vision.